MomenBazzar/Design-Patterns/src/main/java/builder/README.md

 What will happen when new ingredients will be added?
 Should this constructor be extended with even more parameters?

-for those cases, when a lot of parameters needed to build the object — Builder design pattern is used
+for those cases, when a lot of parameters needed to build the object — builder design pattern is used

-## definition
+### Definition
 The builder design pattern is a creational design pattern that allows you to create complex objects by separating the construction of the object from its representation.
 This pattern is particularly useful when you need to create objects that have a large number of parameters, or when you want to provide a more flexible way of constructing objects.

+### Solution
-The implementation below uses Builder class to build the pizza while using only the required parameters, this way you can freely add parameters with less code modifications, which will not damage the previous built pizza instances.
+The implementation below uses builder class to build the pizza while using only the required parameters, this way you can freely add parameters with less code modifications, which will not damage the previous built pizza instances.

 ```java